situmtech/situm-react-native-wayfinding-getting-started/README.md

 -   **Run from command line:**  `$ npx react-native run-ios`.
 Again, if it doesn't open you a Metro terminal, just execute `$ npx react-native start` previously to the other command.
 -   **Run from XCode:**  Go to  `root/ios`  folder and open  `.xcworkspace`  or run command  `xed ios`  from root directory.

+## Submitting Contributions

+You will need to sign a Contributor License Agreement (CLA) before making a submission.
+[Learn more here.](https://situm.com/contributions/)

+## License

+This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.

 ## Support information

 For any question or bug report, please send an email to <support@situm.es>.